low-sky/low-sky.github.io/_posts/2016-02-23-ammoniacolumn.md

 title: Ammonia column densities
 ---

 In the continuing quest for ammonia column densities, we return to the question of how to turn observables into the total optical depth for a line.
+We have several options in front of us, all of which are nominally equivalent.

 Friesen et al. (2009):

 $$N(1,1) = \frac{8\pi\nu^2}{c^2} \frac{g_1}{g_2} \frac{1}{A_{1,1}} \frac{1+\exp\left(-h\nu_0/k_B T_{ex}\right)}{1-\exp\left(-h \nu_0/k_B T_{ex}\right)} \int \tau(\nu) d\nu$$

 Rosolowsky et al (2008):